New York to close schools, houses of worship in suburban center of coronavirus outbreak

 “If you are not a member of the vulnerable population then there is no reason for excess anxiety,” Cuomo said.

-Reporting by Gabriella Borter; additional reporting by Maria Caspani; Editing by Chizu Nomiyama and Rosalba O'Brien
+Reporting by Gabriella Borter; additional reporting by Maria Caspani; Editing by Rosalba O'Brien and Bill Berkrot